SystemsApproach/ops/provision.rst

 The Ansible playbooks instantiate the network services on the Management Server.
 The role of DNS and DHCP are obvious.
-As for iPXE and Nginx, they serve as boot servers for the rest of the
-infrastructure: the compute servers are configured to boot from the former and the fabric switches are configured to boot from the latter.
+As for iPXE and Nginx, they are boot servers for the rest of the infrastructure: the compute servers are configured to boot from the former and the fabric switches are configured to boot from the latter.

 In many cases, the playbooks use parameters—such as VLANs, IP addresses, DNS names, and so on—extracted from NetBox. :numref:`Figure